-3. Such warrant shall not issue against an infant, nor in respect of any debt less than two hundred and fifty dollars, nor in respect of any debt that has been due and owing for more than two years previously to the application for such warrant, nor until an action shall have been commenced by the alleged creditor against the debtor for the recovery of such debt by writ specially endorsed as provided by the rules of the Supreme Court.
+3. Such warrant shall not issue against a married woman when or an infant, nor in respect of any debt less than forty- warrants not eight dollars, nor in respect of any debt that has been due and owing for more than two years previously to the application for such warrant, nor until an action shall have been commenced by the alleged creditor against the debtor for the recovery of such debt by writ specially endorsed as provided by the rules of the Supreme Court for the time being in force.

+4. Such application shall be made only in respect of a Application debt or liquidated demand for a sum of forty-eight dollars or upwards, and shall be founded on affidavit made by some person who can swear positively thereto, verifying the to issue.

+warrant.

-Application for warrant.
-[51/1980].
-4. Such application shall be made only in respect of a debt or liquidated demand for a sum of two hundred and fifty dollars or upwards, and shall be founded on affidavit made by some person who can swear positively thereto, verifying the cause of action and the amount and the date when the amount accrued due, and stating that in his belief there is no defence to the action, in the same manner in every respect as the facts are stated in an application for judgment in an action for a debt or liquidated demand in which the defendant has appeared to a writ of summons specially endorsed.
+cause of action and the amount and the date when the same accrued due, and stating that in his belief there is no defence thereto, in the same manner in every respect as the facts are stated in an application for judgment in an action for a debt or liquidated demand in which the defendant has appeared to a writ of summons specially endorsed.